open-telemetry/opentelemetry-erlang/README.md

 Requires OTP 21.3 or above.

+## Contacting Us

+We hold regular meetings.
+See details at [community page](https://github.com/open-telemetry/community#special-interest-groups).

+We use [GitHub Discussions](https://github.com/open-telemetry/opentelemetry-erlang/discussions) for support or general questions.
+Feel free to drop us a line.

+We are also present in the #otel-erlang-elixir channel in the [CNCF slack](https://slack.cncf.io/).
+Please join us for more informal discussions.

 ## Design

 The [OpenTelemetry specification](https://github.com/open-telemetry/opentelemetry-specification) defines a language library as having 2 components, the API and the SDK.
 The API must not only define the interfaces of any implementation in that language but also be able to function as a noop implementation of the tracer.
 The SDK is the default implementation of the API that must be optional.